-A dental crown is a cap placed on a damaged tooth by one of our dentists.
+A dental crown, a restorative service, is a cap placed on a damaged tooth by one of our dentists.
 Crowns are helpful in protecting your tooth and restoring its functionality.
 These are used in response to infection or other tooth damage as well as following certain dental procedures.
 There are several different types which each have their pros and cons.
 When you meet with our dental professionals at Summit Dental Group, they will explain the procedure and consult with you on the best material to use.

 The Importance of Crowns

 Crowns are a great option for repairing tooth damage and protecting your tooth from further damage or infection.
 They are used in a variety of situations such as covering a cavity, injuries, or tooth breakdown, following a root canal, and preparing for dental bridges or tooth implants.
 Crowns mimic your natural tooth so you can have normal functioning for eating, drinking, and other everyday activities.

 Crowns come in four different types of materials including ceramic, porcelain fused to metal, gold alloys, and base metal alloys.
 Ceramic crowns blend very well with natural teeth, but they tend to be less durable than other types.
 Porcelain and porcelain fused to metal crowns also blend well with your natural teeth and are stronger than ceramic.
 Gold and base metal alloy crowns are the strongest types you can get, but they do not blend well with natural teeth.

 There are a few factors to consider when deciding a material and your dentist can guide you through this process.
 Some considerations include cost, function, tooth location, gum position, amount of natural tooth remaining, and color of the surrounding teeth.